ghchinoy/media_browser_app/README.md

     *   Selecting a folder in the sidebar filters the main view to show only media within that specific folder.
     *   An "All Files" option in the sidebar displays all media from the root directory and its children.
 *   **Media Previews:**
-    *   **Images:** Shows a preview thumbnail in the media card.
+    *   **Images:** Shows a preview thumbnail in the media card with a fade-in animation.
     *   **Videos:** Displays a generated thumbnail in the media card.
     *   **Audio:** Shows a generic audio icon.
 *   **Media Detail Dialog:**
     *   **Images:** Opens an enlarged, interactive (zoomable) view of the image.
-    *   **Videos:** Provides a video player with play/pause controls, a progress indicator, and current/total time display.
+    *   **Videos:** Provides a video player with play/pause controls, a progress indicator, and a full-screen button.
+The full-screen player supports click-to-play/pause.
     *   **Audio:** Offers an audio player with play/pause/stop controls and a timeline slider with current/total time display.
     *   **Text/Markdown:** Renders Markdown content in a scrollable view.
     *   **JSON:** Displays JSON content with syntax highlighting in a scrollable view.